JumpStarter: Human-AI Planning with Task-Structured Context Curation: Details for Pilot Testing

 \subsection{Participants and Procedure}

-We evaluated the effect of context curation on subtask and answer draft quality for three preselected personal goals inspired by \citet{little1983personal}: (a) Apply to a fellowship, (b) Get a driver’s license, and (c) Organize a team event.
+We validated the design principles of \textit{JumpStarter} through a pilot study.
+Specifically, we evaluated subtask and answer draft quality for three preselected personal goals inspired by \citet{little1983personal}: (a) Apply to a fellowship, (b) Get a driver’s license, and (c) Organize a team event.
 We then used a university mailing list to recruit participants.
 Each goal was assigned two expert participants—those who reported achieving the goal in the past six months.
 Overall, we recruited six expert participants for this study (average age=25.8, three female, three male).
 Participants were compensated \$20 per hour, with sessions lasting about 1.5 hours each.
-The detailed procedure of the study is illustrated in Appendix \ref{sec:app_tech_eval}.